johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 This concludes the study, *The Strategies of Messianic Community*, which explored five foundational, missional strategies:

-- 	A foundation of strategic prayer;
+- 	Foundational prayer;
-- 	Reconciling people with God;
+- 	Reconciliation with God;
-- 	Spiritual formation of disciples;
+- 	Formation of disciples;
-- 	Biblical teaching of the mature;
+- 	Teaching mature disciples;
-- 	Intra- and inter-cultural sending of missional disciples.
+- 	Sending missional disciples.

-As each generation of disciples follow these strategies, the cyclical process ([](#cycle)) establishes an expanding missional, *movement*.
+As each generation of disciples follow these strategies, a cyclical process ([](#cycle)) begins to establish an expanding missional, *movement*.

 ![The strategic cycle][cycle]